Mortal Kombat II

 Speaking of secrets...
 Like the first game, Mortal Kombat 2's hidden Easter Eggs definitely added a ton of hype to the game - even for "casual" fighting game fans who don't normally pay attention to the genre. it was pretty cool that the original "secret" opponent in MK1 (Reptile) became fleshed out and playable in MK2.
 As a whole, the new characters introduced in MK2 also made for a more balanced and better-looking roster.
 The moody new stage environments and BGMs are straight up badass as well.
 Some new combo possibilities were introduced in this installment, which helped make the game a bit more competitive (but still not quite as competitive or technical as other 2D fighters of the time).

 The epic-looking stage Fatalities, multiple traditional fatalities, and the obscurely hilarious Babalities & Friendships were the icing on the cake to the most playable iteration of MK to date.
 One of the only noticeable flaws of MK2 (besides the cheap CPU AI in the arcade version) was that the entertaining "Test Your Might" mini game from the prequel was nowhere to be found.
-Besides that, for a fighting game....
-MK2 basically "had it all" in 1993/1994.
+Besides that, for a fighting game that hit both arcades and consoles....
+MK2 basically "had it all" in 1993-1994.

 Page Updated: September 4th, 2022